 Prevail News director, Jerry Sedgewick, is currently editing a documentary about homelessness entitled Guttered.
 It’s about 1/4th completed.
 See more here.

 We are in the process of starting an “adopt a street survivor” program for a select neighborhood with the idea the concept could expand to include other neighborhoods.
 We’ve built weatherized shelters much like ice fishing houses with propane heaters.
-These kept folks alive during our -40 degree wind child and -21 degree weather for campers.
+These kept folks alive during our -40 degree wind child and -21 degree weather.